cryptocrowd-city/xcrc-core-wallet/doc/xaya/interface.md

-# Interface of the Xaya Core Daemon for Games
+# Interface of the CRyptoCrowd Core Daemon for Games

 The main interface of the Bitcoin Core daemon is through the various provided [JSON RPC](http://www.jsonrpc.org/) methods as well as [ZeroMQ](http://zeromq.org/) for [notifications](https://github.com/bitcoin/bitcoin/blob/master/doc/zmq.md).

-Xaya inherits these interfaces.
-However, Xaya focuses on providing the backbone for individual [game engines](games.md).
-Thus it makes sense to also provide an **additional interface that is optimised for this purpose**, tailored specifically for the Xaya [game model](games.md).
+CRyptoCrowd inherits these interfaces.
+However, CRyptoCrowd focuses on providing the backbone for individual [game engines](games.md).
+Thus it makes sense to also provide an **additional interface that is optimised for this purpose**, tailored specifically for the CRyptoCrowd [game model](games.md).

 ## Sending Moves